Overview

 Only one submission per person is allowed.
 If you submit multiple photos, we will only consider one!

-Submissions for April 2025 must be received by April 15, 2025.
+Submissions for November 2025 must be received by Friday, November 21, 2025.

 Model consent forms are required for any person who is a focus of a photo, or if the photo features a partially or wholly visible face or likeness.
 Assume that model consent is required.

-To submit your photography, email the photo, a model consent form if necessary, and a brief description of what the photo shows and where it was taken to [email protected] with the subject line: AGM Photo Contest_April_Your Name
+To submit your photography, email the photo, a model consent form if necessary, and a brief description of what the photo shows and where it was taken to [email protected] with the subject line: AGM Photo Contest_November_Your Name

 Model Consent Form